 Lotus Temple or Bahai temple is based on the Bahá’í Faith, a Persian religion founded by Bahá’u’lláh in 1863.
 According to the Bahai belief, the teachings state that devotion lies in embracing the unity of religion, mankind, and the presence of the omnipotent and omnipresent power above all.

+What is inside the Lotus Temple?
 The unique characteristic that makes these temples interesting including Lotus Temple of Delhi is that there is no idol or priests here, and hence, there are no rituals performed.
 Another qualitative feature of these temples is that no matter which class, caste, creed, or social sector of life you belong, this contemporary temple welcomes people from all walks of society.
 The specialty of the Bahai faith promotes devotion above conventional and communal customs.

 The architecture of Lotus Temple or Bahai Temple Delhi: